bparanj/crystal/programming/iac/docs/experiments/disable-root-login.md

-Disabling root login and password-based SSH authentication are common security practices for Linux servers, including Ubuntu 22.04.
-When you disable these, you typically rely on SSH key-based authentication for user accounts.
+Disabling root login and password-based SSH authentication are common security practices for Linux servers,  Ubuntu 22.04.
+When you disable these, you  rely on SSH key-based authentication for user accounts.
 A PEM file (Privacy Enhanced Mail) is often used in this context as it contains a private key for SSH key-based authentication.

 ### SSH Key-Based Authentication